 At times, a child's chronological age does not necessarily determine their group placement within the Center.
-In the event that a child is being considered for a group change or a program change the following process will be implemented:
+If a child is being considered for a group change or a program change the following process will be implemented:

-Plan for transitioning a child from one group within the Center to another group within the Center:
+Plan for transitioning a child from one group within the Center to another group:

-- The teachers from both groups will meet with the director to discuss a group change for the child; collaborating and sharing information that supports the decision for a group change and to develop a plan for assisting the child with the transition in a manner consistent with the child's ability to understand. - 2.
-The director will contact the child's parents to let them know of the change being considered and to set up a meeting with them to discuss the matter further. - 3.
-At the parent meeting, the teachers will provide progress reports, and teacher observations that support their recommendation for a group change and will ask for parental consent. - 4.
-Once parental consent is received; the teachers will begin the transition process.
+- 1. The director will contact the child's parents/guardians to let them know of the change being considered. - 2.
+The teachers will provide progress reports, and teacher observations that support their recommendation for a group change and we will ask for parent/guardian input. - 3.
+Once the previous steps are complete, the teachers will then begin the transition process.